mlettini/matthewlettini.me/src/basecamp.md

 To Jason, David, and the team at Basecamp,

 I’ve been a Basecamp fan and user for many years.
-I nodded my head reading *It Doesn’t Have To Be Crazy At Work*, followed the 37Signals blog on and off, been inspired by your public company policies, and was an early sign up for HEY.
+I nodded my head reading *It Doesn’t Have to Be Crazy at Work*, followed the 37Signals blog on and off, been inspired by your public company policies, and was an early sign up for HEY.
 So I was elated to see “hiring a Senior Designer” land in my imbox.

 But being a fan is not a qualification.
 Here is why I’d be a great candidate for the job—